Search This Blog

 71What are Epimers?Diastereomers that differ in configuration at only one chiral centre.

-72What is the common name for the D/L system based on Glyceraldehyde?Fischer Projection (used to denote relative configuration).
+72Common name for D/L system based on Glyceraldehyde?Fischer Projection (relative configuration).

-73Is the rotation of PPL by a molecule related to its R/S configuration?No, R does not imply + and S does not imply −.
+73Is rotation related to R/S configuration?No, R does not imply + and S does not imply −.

-74What type of isomers are the α and β forms of Glucose?Anomers (a specific type of diastereomer).
+74$\alpha$ and $\beta$ forms of Glucose?Anomers (specific type of diastereomer).

-75How do you check for a centre of symmetry in a molecule?Check if every atom can be reflected through the center point to an identical atom.
+75How to check for centre of symmetry?Reflect every atom through the center point.

 Part 7: Optical Isomerism in Rings and Other Systems